Lab 4 Remote Sensing Imagery Analysis

 \(\ NDVI = \frac{(NIR - RED)}{(NIR+RED)}\)

-The “Band Arithmetic Properties” dialogue should appear.
-Under “Raster” use the drop down menu and select the “L5047026subset_19990922_7B.dat” layer.
-If it is not currently in your map view and can use the folder button and navigate to your lab data folder and select the file.
-Under “Method” select “User Defined”.
-It should look like the screen shot below.
+Step 3: The “NDVI Properties” dialogue should appear.
+Under “Raster” use the drop-down menu and select the “composite_bands” layer.
+If it is not currently in your map view and can use the folder button and navigate to your lab data folder and select the file from your geodatabase or wherever you saved it in Task 2.
+“Visible Band ID” corresponds to the red band number and “Near Infrared ID” corresponds to the NIR band number.
+Select the correct band numbers and then toggle on “Scientific Output” and run the tool.

 Q16.
 What information does this type of analysis give us?
 When and why might this type of analysis be used?
 (4 points)

-\(\ NDBI = \frac{(SWIR-NIR)}{(SWIR+NIR)}\)
+\(\ NDBI = \frac{(SWIR1-NIR)}{(SWIR1+NIR)}\)

 Task 4: Reclassifying Spectral Indices and Map Making

-Under the “Analysis” ribbon select the “Tools” option.
-The geoprocessing window should appear in the search box type “Reclassify” and select the option with (Spatial Analyst Tools) beside it.
+Step 1: Navigate to the “Analysis” tab on the top ribbon and select the “Tools” option.
+The geoprocessing window should appear in the search box type “Reclassify” and select the option with “(Spatial Analyst Tools)” beside it.

-Select the Classify button at the bottom of the table and enter “2” for number of classes.
+Step 3: Select the Classify button at the bottom of the table and enter “2” for number of classes.
 For the first row leave “Start” as is and enter 0.49999 under “End”, change “New” to “NODATA”.
 For the second row change “Start” to “0.5” and leave “End” as 1 and change “New” to “1”.
 The Reclassify tool takes the old values from a raster and creates a new raster layer with updated values based on the Reclassification table.
 In this case we as saying take all pixels with values less than 0.5 and make them NODATA or blank and take all pixels with values greater than 0.5 and make their value 1.
 Under “Output Raster” save the file as “High_Vegetation_Areas” and press “Run” at the bottom of the window.

 Summary

 In this lab, you learned how to interpret the electromagnetic spectrum for urban and environmental applications, connect spectral behavior to what you see in imagery, and operationalize those ideas in ArcGIS Pro.
-You explored Landsat 5 bands, toggled single-band greyscale views, and built both true- and false-colour composites to emphasize specific surface properties.
-You examined spectral signatures for different land covers and compared them to reference curves to understand why materials separate (or don’t) across wavelengths.
+You explored Landsat 9 bands, toggled single-band greyscale views, and built both true- and false-colour composites to emphasize specific surface properties.
+You examined spectral signatures for different land covers and compared them to reference curves to understand why materials separate (or do not) across wavelengths.
 You then calculated NDVI to highlight vegetation and NDBI to highlight built-up areas, and reclassified these indices to extract high-confidence classes.
 Finally, you synthesized your results into a clear map that overlays vegetation and urban masks on the base imagery.
 By the end, you could differentiate EMS regions, justify band choices for specific analyses, quantify patterns with indices, and communicate findings cartographically.

 Return to the Deliverables section to check off everything you need to submit for credit in the course management system.